FlavioPatti/ppg-masked-autoencoders/README.md

 #### **`model_finetune.py`**
 This module implements an architecture similar to the previous one but without the decoder in the Masked Autoencoder ViT.

-In its place a regression tail was inserted consisting of two Convolutional layers a AvgPooling and a final Linear layer, which starting from the extracted features of the pre-training step try to use this acquired knowledge to predict the Heart Rate of the various patients.
+In its place a regression tail was inserted consisting of two Convolutional layers a AvgPooling and a final Linear layer, which starting from the extracted features of the pre-training step try to exploit this acquired knowledge to predict the Heart Rate of the various patients.

-A Masked Autoencoder-big was choosen for the time experiments are:
+A Masked Autoencoder-**big** was chosen for the time experiments are:
 - `depth` = 12,
 - `heads` = 16,
 - `embed_dim`= 256

-A Masked Autoencoder-small was choosen for the frequency experiments are:
+A Masked Autoencoder-**small** was chosen for the frequency experiments are:
 - `depth` = 4,
 - `heads` = 16,
 - `embed_dim`= 64

 but the model has been made flexible to adapt to any correct changes of these parameters.

-Futhermore, the model is trained for *DATASET_FINETUNING* epochs with an early stop of 20 epochs on the validation MAE.
+Furthermore, the model is trained for *DATASET_FINETUNING* epochs with an early stop of 20 epochs on the validation MAE.
 The optimizer used is **Adam** and the criterion is **LogCosh**.

 All the results for the various experiments conducted in this repository are presented in *results.xlsx*